george-hawkins/arf-drone/README.md

 The Taranis X9D+ is a mid-spec transmitter that's a very popular choice for setups like the one here.
 However I'm not primarily interested in direct remote control so I chose the Q X7 which is a cut down cheaper version of the X9D+ but is very similar in many respects and runs the same [OpenTX](http://www.open-tx.org/downloads) firmware.
 See the DroneTrest blog for a [comparison of the two transmitters](http://blog.dronetrest.com/taranis-x9d-or-taranis-q-x7-which-is-better-to-buy/).

-Depending on where you look the recommended corresponding is either the FrSKY D4R-II or the X8R.
+Depending on where you look the recommended corresponding receiver is either the FrSKY D4R-II or the X8R.

-FrSKY D4R-II is the recommended receiver on the pixhawk.org [FrSKY page](https://pixhawk.org/peripherals/radio-control/frsky) and as outlined on their [FrSKY telemetry page](https://pixhawk.org/peripherals/telemetry/frsky) you can use an [FrSKY FUL-1 converter](https://www.unmannedtechshop.co.uk/frsky-transmitter-receiver-upgrade-adapter-ful-1/) to connect the Pixhawk to the receiver so it can send telemetry data to the transmitter.
+The FrSKY D4R-II is the recommended receiver on the pixhawk.org [FrSKY page](https://pixhawk.org/peripherals/radio-control/frsky) and as outlined on their [FrSKY telemetry page](https://pixhawk.org/peripherals/telemetry/frsky) you can use an [FrSKY FUL-1 converter](https://www.unmannedtechshop.co.uk/frsky-transmitter-receiver-upgrade-adapter-ful-1/) to connect the Pixhawk to the receiver so it can send telemetry data to the transmitter.

-However the ArduPilot [FrSKY telemetry page](http://ardupilot.org/copter/docs/common-frsky-telemetry.html) describes the D4R-II as deprecated and recommends the [FrSKY X8R](https://www.unmannedtechshop.co.uk/frsky-x8r-8-16ch-s-bus-accst-receiver-with-smart-port/) again with the FUL-1 but with an additional [smart port converter](https://www.unmannedtechshop.co.uk/frsky-smart-port-converter-spc/) (the same converter as bundled with the FrSKY USB upgrade cable above).
+However the ArduPilot [FrSKY telemetry page](http://ardupilot.org/copter/docs/common-frsky-telemetry.html) describes the D4R-II as deprecated and recommends the [FrSKY X8R](https://www.unmannedtechshop.co.uk/frsky-x8r-8-16ch-s-bus-accst-receiver-with-smart-port/), again with the FUL-1 but with an additional [smart port converter](https://www.unmannedtechshop.co.uk/frsky-smart-port-converter-spc/) (the same converter as bundled with the FrSKY USB upgrade cable above).

 In the parts list you'll see a number of additional components related to the receiver: